tezos-codec-generator/tezos-data-model/rust_runtime/README.md

 This section contains a list of known bugs in the runtime implementation, which are intended to be fixed expediently but not precluding other work.

-### `RangedInt` Positive Min-Bounds

-Much of the logic around `RangedInt` assumes that the value held by the newtype in question is the exact numerical value being represented, which is only true when `MIN <= 0`.
-When `MIN > 0`, a great number of type-associated methods, and trait method implementations, are incorrect either in their documented behavior, or in the actual behavior of their implementation as-is.

-To fix this, a number of methods will need to be redesigned and re-documented appropriately.

-A unit test that attempts to roundtrip `RangedInt<u8, 256, 257>` is currently implemented, and fails in light of this bug.
-When this unit test passes, it is likely that the bug has been at least superficially addressed.
-Further unit tests may be appropriate to fully demonstrate the soundness of the re-implemented logic.